Unauthorized Relocation of Children in Arizona | Voted “Best of the Valley”

-Unauthorized Relocation of Children and the UCCJEA in Arizona
+Unauthorized Relocation of Children in Arizona

+In Mangan v.
+Mangan, John V. Mangan (Father) filed numerous petitions and motions regarding the failure of Deborah J. Mangan (Mother) to follow court orders providing for him to exercise his court-ordered parenting time.
 After a petition for post-decree mediation, a petition to enforce parenting time, enforcement hearings, a petition to modify parenting time, custody and child support, and a motion to take possession of the children by force, Mother finally appeared telephonically for a return hearing on April 8, 2010.
 She had failed to appear for many of the prior hearings.

 Temporary orders were issued requiring the parties to participate in a Parenting Conference, requiring Mother to provide Father with access to the parties children by telephone in addition to in-person parenting time, and ordering the exchanges of the children to occur in Flagstaff, Arizona.
 A status hearing was set for May 14, 2010, and a final trial date was set for August 2, 2010.